grab/engineering-blog/_posts/2022-01-20-biometrics-authentication.md

 The key implementation details is as follows:

 1. Grab’s HellfireSDK confirms if the device is not rooted.
-2. Uses SHA512withECDSA for hashing algorithm
+2. Uses SHA512withECDSA for hashing algorithm.
-3. Encrypted shared preferences/keychain to store data
+3. Encrypted shared preferences/keychain to store data.
-4. Secure enclave to store private keys
+4. Secure enclave to store private keys.

 These key technologies allow us to create trust between devices and services.
 The raw biometric data stays within the device and instead sends an encrypted signature of biometry data to Grab for verification purposes.